Below are links for parent/carer resources:

 - ‘Network Review’ – Reviewing the personal networks (we aim to do this each half-term and remind children of their personal networks before each holiday period)

 - Persistence – Try, try and try again until I feel safe again.

 - Protective Interruption – Anything we do to keep ourselves, or others, safe from potential or actual harm (e.g. needing time in or time out)

 - Risking on Purpose – Feel the fear and do it anyway (the outcome is worth it) e.g. a job interview, going on a rollercoaster.

 - The Language of Safety – Learning the Language of Safety to empower ourselves and be mindful of others (e.g. all staff modelling language of safety, "you have the responsibility to...")

 The ‘Taking Care’ scheme is a series of lessons founded on the principles of Protective Behaviours which aims to provide children with strategies: to help keep them feeling safe; to understand their feelings; and how to respond to them and to develop a sense of self-empowerment.
-This is delivered early on in the Autumn Term from Reception to Year 6, however we encourage all staff and children to use PBs in their daily lives.
+This is delivered early on in the Autumn Term in all year groups and we encourage all staff and children to use PBs in their daily lives.